“Make sure it is hard and that it lasts a long time!”

 To make steel last longer, more zinc can be added.
 However, that takes a completely different process called galvanization.
 Hot-dipped galvanized coatings is a 7 step process creating a metallurgical bond and can achieve a bond of 3,600 psi (harder than the base steel).
 This creates the rough surface you see on galvanized nails, but since the threads on galvanized screws can’t be too rough, it is spun in a centrifuge to clear the threads of excess zinc, though it still requires an oversized galvanized nut.

 Think of cooking a piece of chicken in a pan with a little oil in the bottom (zinc plating) vs deep frying that turkey (galvanizing).
 They both have oil on it, but one has a much thicker coating.
-Zinc plated products are not intended to be an outdoor building material, but galvanized is, however it doesn’t last forever and is not an ideal outdoor anchor.
-Plated steel bolts can last as little as 3 months in areas like Thailand, Brazil or Hawaii before they can be broken off by hand due to the corrosive nature of water, salt, heat and the chemicals in the rock.
+Zinc-plated products are not intended to be an outdoor building material, but galvanized is, however, it doesn’t last forever and is not an ideal outdoor anchor.
+As soon as the zinc is gone, the steel underneath corrodes quickly.

 Stainless

-The word “stainless” is thrown around like it is a type of steel, when in fact there are 5 types or categories with a total of 150 grades.
-Chromium and nickel are the 2 major ingredients to make steel more resistant to corrosion (not corrosion proof).
+The word “stainless” is thrown around like it is a specific type of steel, when in fact there are 5 types or categories with a total of 150 grades.
+Chromium and nickel are the 2 major ingredients to make steel more resistant to corrosion (not corrosion-proof).
 They don’t plate steel with these metals, they melt them together creating an alloy.
 The two different grades you will see in climbing bolts are 304 and 316 stainless.
 304 Stainless Steel is also referred to as 18/8 (18% chromium, 8% nickel).
 Most stainless climbing bolts and hangers are made out of 304 grade and are significantly more resistant than any plated steel but fail quickly when near the ocean.

 316 stainless or “marine-grade” is better because they throw just a little Moly in the recipe.
 18% Chromium & 10% Nickel & 2% Molybdenum, and less than 1% of carbon, phosphorus, sulfur, nitrogen.
 The Molybdenum is added to help resist corrosion to chlorides (salts) like in coastal areas.
 316SS is the most corrosion resistant mechanical bolt that you can buy since titanium isn’t available as a mechanical bolt (only as glue ins).

+However, in the harsh conditions of Thailand, Brazil and Hawaii, 316 stainless climbing bolts can completely fail within 3 years and so something even more corrosion resistant is required.
+We played with these discontinued 400 stainless hangers in this EPISODE.
 Duplex stainless or PLX stainless or HCR (high corrosion resistant) or 904SS or steel grade 1.4362/1.4462, whatever the hell you want to call it, was offered as a super stainless option.
 It is roughly 50% ferritic steel and 50% austenitic steel making it twice as strong as either one as ferritic or austenitic by themselves.

 However, Peter Randelzhofer put out a paper testing Fixe’s anchor PLX chain links that were in an outdoor covered climbing gym in the Netherlands and they discovered cracks near the welds.
 Apparently duplex steel 1.4362 is easier to weld but duplex steel 1.4462 is better for corrosion.
 So the chains they tested were 5kn under the 25kn mbs in only 2 years in mild outdoor conditions.